Reply to "Comment on `Theory of Phonon-Assisted Adsorption in Graphene: Many-Body Infrared Dynamics' "

 Therefore, the first line which is written with a propagator $G^{\rm{IBM}}(E)$, represents a process that involves $\textit{no}$ emission of phonon $\omega_{q}$, thus the use of the vertex $g_{kb}$ in such a situation is unjustified.
-Thus, within the definition of the vertices of atom-phonon coupling, the first line of Eq.~(\ref{eq:secomment}) is inaccurate.
+Thus, within the definition of the vertices of atom-phonon coupling, the terms appearing from the non-commutativity of the phonon and displacement operators in the first line of Eq.~(\ref{eq:secomment}) are inaccurate.

 Armed with arguments (1.) and (2.), let us now proceed to understand the variation of the real part of the self-energy with the infrared (IR) cut-off $\epsilon$.
 The IR cut-off is related to the size of the graphene membranes by the relation $\epsilon = \hbar v_{s}/L$, where $v_{s}$ is the velocity of sound in graphene and $L$ is the size of the membrane.
 Thus a decreasing $\epsilon$ physically corresponds to increasing membrane sizes.
 In what follows next, we will stick to the notations, labels and units consistent with the Comment \cite{comment2019}, unless otherwise mentioned.